By: Keisha Hartman

 You are likely familiar with the largest giving day movement #GivingTuesay.
-People from all over the world rally to raise funds and awareness for causes important to them on the first Tuesday after Thanksgiving.
-But there are many other giving days to consider participating in, from your regional or state efforts, like The Big Give San Antonio or by creating your own giving day amongst your chapters, affiliates, or departments.
+However, like The Big Give San Antonio, you can create your own giving day amongst your chapters, affiliates, or departments.

 If you don’t have a giving day on your organization’s calendar, this is a great time to add one in addition to Giving Tuesday.

-Whichever day you choose to participate in, the key is to look for matching donors to create fundraising challenges to unlock more matching donor funds or prizes.
+Whichever day you choose to participate, the key is to look for matching donors to create fundraising challenges to unlock more matching donor funds or prizes.
 The 24-hour challenge and matching donors create a sense of urgency to encourage friendly competition and to get your supporters involved.

 Finding matching donors is easier than you think.
 Look at recent larger $1,000+ donors or corporate partners and reach out about applying their gift as a matching challenge.